How can you ensure you apply patient recall and patients re-book follow up appointment?

 Practices are busy, and sometimes there are so many tasks to be completed, that communication with patients may slide further and further down the to-do list.
 Prioritising patient health outcomes is essential, however, your business performance and patient recall drive revenue.
 Can a practice really afford to neglect patient recall if it will affect the monthly revenue?

 Statistically, every month of recall lag is a 13% drop in patient recall revenue.

-7 steps to minimise recall lag
+Here are 5 key ways to minimise recall lag

-2. Schedule recall dates for each patient
+1. Schedule recall dates for each of your patient

 Each patient should have a set recall date.
 This means that whenever a patient’s recall is completed, another recall should be scheduled for a later date.
 This will also stagger your recalls, so your admin team isn’t juggling ‘batches’ of appointment reminders alongside customer service tasks.

 With this simple procedure in place, patients won’t get lost in the system – and you increase the chance of contacting them at the right time!